Integrate AD Users/Groups

 -

-AnonymousCow
+AnonymousCow commented

 I'm not so concerned with single sign on, just authentication against LDAP/AD.
 SSO requires much browser dependencies, but if my users had only one passward to remember, I'd be happier.